Lower School (Foundation Stage and Years 1 and 2)

 Read the full report here

-Our school minibus collects children in the morning and takes them home at night.
-It also transports children to sporting activities and takes them to places of interest.
+We have two 15 seater minibuses.
+One minibus collects children in the morning and takes them home at night.
+The other minibus is available for visits off-site.
+We also transport children to sporting activities and our farm which is a short distance from school.

 The Most Important Years of Your Child's Life